alpha01/reconquista-timeline/timeline.md

 - 1232 CrownOfAragon Hugo de Follalquer, Grandmaster of the Knights Hospitaller in Aragon convinces Jaime I to conquer the Kingdom of Valencia.
 Crusade to conquer Valencia begin

 # Kingdom of Portugal (1128-1492)
+- 1187 Portugal Teresa of Portugal and Enrique of Burgundy are given the County of Portugal as a fief under the Kingdom of León
 - 1128 Portugal Battle of São Mamede, Alfonso Henriques secures Portuguese countship after defeating armies of his mother Teresa of Portugal and her lover Count Fernando Pérez de Traba
 - 1137 Portugal Treaty of Tuy, Count Alfonso Henriques swears fidelity to King Alfonso VII of León-Castile
 - 07/1139 Portugal Battle of Battle of Ourique, Crushing Portuguese victory.
 Five Moorish kings slained